EPCCed/prace-spark-for-data-scientists/Get_Started_Notebooks_Cirrus.md

 ## Starting an interactive session:

 5. Start an interactive session in a node, using the `start_interactive` script.
-   This script requests by default one node from the y15 reservation for an hour.
+   This script requests by default one node from the y15 reservation for five hours.
    The reservation numbers are:

     * Day 1: R1170764